sergey-nechaev/devdocs/rest/generate-local.md

  The value of `store_code` must be one of the following:

 *  `default`
 *  The assigned store code
 *  `all`.
 This value only applies to the [CMS](https://glossary.magento.com/cms) and Product modules.
 If this value is specified, the API call affects all the merchant's stores.

 By default, Magento returns documentation for resources available to anonymous users across all stores.
 If you specify a valid value in the `api_key` text box in the upper right corner, Swagger returns documentation for all the endpoints the user has access to.
 To generate an API key, call the `POST /V1/integration/customer/token` or `POST /V1/integration/admin/token` as directed in [Token-based authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-token.html).

 The generated Swagger documentation provides the capability to test REST requests.
 A user can enter a sample request, then press the **Try it out!** button, and Swagger returns information such as a `curl` command, a request URL, a response body, a response code, and the response header.
 The **Try it out!** button will not work unless a bearer [authorization](https://glossary.magento.com/authorization) token has been specified.

-{:.bs-callout .bs-callout-info}
+{:.bs-callout-info}
 The **Try it out!** feature is not available on Swagger documentation published on the Magento devdocs website.

 ## Return the JSON schema for one or more services